MoipatiThoobe/AWS-challenge-week-3/README.md

 # AWS-challenge-week-3
 Week 3 of the 12 weeks of AWS challenge

-The third week of the challenge focused of Networking, in AWS networking in done using Amazon Virtual Private Cloud (Amazon VPC).
+The third week of the challenge focused of Networking.
+In AWS, networking is done using Amazon Virtual Private Cloud (Amazon VPC).
 Amazon VPC lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
 You have complete control over your networking environment, including selection of your own IP address range, creation of subnets and configuration of route tables and network gateways.

 ## VPC fundamentals
 Amazon VPC enables you to launch AWS resources into a virtual network that you have defined.